huggingface/blog/tapex.md

 </div>

-In recent years, language model pre-training has achieved a great success via leveraging large-scale textual data.
+In recent years, language model pre-training has achieved great success via leveraging large-scale textual data.
 By employing pre-training tasks such as [masked language modeling](https://arxiv.org/abs/1810.04805), these models have demonstrated surprising performance on several downstream tasks.
-However, the dramatic gap between the pre-training task (e.g., language moedling) and the downstream task (e.g., table question answering) makes existing pre-training not efficient enough.
-In practice, we often need an *extremely large amount* of pre-training corpus to obtain promising improvement, even for [domain-adaptive pretraining](https://arxiv.org/abs/2004.02349).
+However, the dramatic gap between the pre-training task (e.g., language modeling) and the downstream task (e.g., table question answering) makes existing pre-training not efficient enough.
+In practice, we often need an *extremely large amount* of pre-training data to obtain promising improvement, even for [domain-adaptive pretraining](https://arxiv.org/abs/2004.02349).
 How might we design a pre-training task to close the gap, and thus accelerate pre-training?

 ### Overview